anaiscmateus/reality-review-hub/README.md

-# RealityTVHub - Reality TV Show Tracker 📺🤩
+# RealityReviewHub - Reality TV Show Tracker 📺🤩

 ## Project Description

 ### Goal
 Create a full-stack application with CRUD functions, utilizing a MongoDB database and incorporating user authentication.
-RealityTVHub is an app dedicated to reality TV show lovers.
+RealityReviewHub is an app dedicated to reality TV show lovers.
 Users can log the shows they plan to watch, those they have watched, and add reviews and ratings.

 ![project](https://github.com/anaiscmateus/reality-review-hub/assets/75923327/c4f01876-bd71-4553-9b2c-c18b4272395b)